tarides/ocaml-platform-installer/README.md

 - LSP server: [`ocaml-lsp`](https://github.com/ocaml/ocaml-lsp)
 - Editor helper: [`merlin`](https://github.com/ocaml/merlin)

-Note that the following is not yet distributed but is still in the platform:
+Note that the following is not yet distributed but is still in the Platform:

 - REPL: [`utop`](https://github.com/ocaml/utop)